 Irishmen have swelled the ranks of regiments across Britain and the Empire, not just those raised in Ireland.
 As a result, many Irish people continue to have strong personal ties to the Army through the service of their ancestors.

-Formed by order of Queen Victoria in response to acts of gallantry by Irish units during the Boer War, this regiment continues to serve in the British Army today.
+Formed by order of Queen Victoria in response to acts of gallantry by Irish units during the Boer War, the Irish Guards regiment continues to serve in the British Army today.

 Formed as part of a drive to build a large reserve of auxiliary cavalry units, the South of Ireland Imperial Yeomanry and the North of Ireland Imperial Yeomanry are retitled as the South Irish Horse and the North Irish Horse in 1908.